 Human Rights Committee Management – In coordination with the DODD rule 5123:2-2-06, DPI will assist with any or all areas of your Human Rights Committee from facilitating the HRC meeting, providing and maintaining committee training, completing the State’s restrictive measure notification for approved plans, collecting and distributing proposed plans to committee members prior to meetings, reviewing monthly data, working with SSA’s on writing behavior strategies, writing HRC policy, among other things.

-Dynamic Pathways has a team of seven full-time nurses who provide health services coordination (HSC) throughout central Ohio.
+Through a contract with Franklin County Board of DD, Dynamic Pathways has a team of full-time nurses who provide health services coordination (HSC) and delegated nursing services throughout central Ohio.

 Health services include many different tasks, such as: